bussnake1/greenergy/DEPLOYMENT.md

 The Docker Compose files use specific container names to ensure services can communicate with each other:

-- Database container: `nx-template-postgres`
+- Database container: `greenergy-postgres`
-- Backend container: `nx-template-backend`
+- Backend container: `greenergy-backend`
-- Frontend container: `nx-template-frontend`
+- Frontend container: `greenergy-frontend`

 All services connect to the `dokploy-network` external network, which is created by Dokploy.
 This network allows the services to communicate with each other using the container names.

-**Important**: The backend service connects to the database using the container name `nx-template-postgres` in the DATABASE_URL.
+**Important**: The backend service connects to the database using the container name `greenergy-postgres` in the DATABASE_URL.
 Make sure this matches the container name in the database Docker Compose file.

 ## Deployment Process